rtmigo/getgh/README.md

 hubget https://github.com/user/repo/file.sh targetdir/
 ```

-Or into the current working directory:
+Or into the current working directory (note the dot at the end):

 ```bash
 hubget https://github.com/user/repo/file.sh .